enzet/Emmio/README.md

 ```

 The algorithm will randomly (based on frequency) offer you words of the target
 language.
-For each word you have to decide
+For each word, you have to indicate

-  1. either you know at least one meaning of this word (press <kbd>y</kbd> or
+  1. whether you know at least one meaning of this word (press <kbd>y</kbd> or
      <kbd>Enter</kbd>),
-  2. or you don't know any meaning of this word (press <kbd>n</kbd>),
+  2. wheter you don’t know any meaning of this word (press <kbd>n</kbd>),
-  3. or the word is often used as a proper name or doesn't exist at all (press
+  3. or the word is often used as a proper name or doesn’t exist at all (press
      <kbd>-</kbd>).

-To finish press <kbd>q</kbd>.
+Press <kbd>q</kbd> to finish.

 After that algorithm will provide you a non-negative number called _rate_, that
 somehow describes your vocabulary.
 0 means you know not a single word of the